Delors/reStructuredTextToLectureDoc2/readme.rst

 1. create a directory in which you want to store your slides; e.g., ``mkdir slides``
 2. change to the director: ``cd slides``
 3. initialize git: ``git init``
-4. add LectureDoc2 and restructuredTextToLectureDoc2 projects to the folder
+4. add the LectureDoc2 and restructuredTextToLectureDoc2 projects to the folder as submodules:

    - ``git submodule add https://github.com/delors/LectureDoc2``
    - ``git submodule add https://github.com/delors/reStructuredTextToLectureDoc2``